 For work-related illness or injury, the employee must diligently pursue and be found to be ineligible for benefits under Chapter 51.32 RCW to qualify for shared leave for medical purposes.

 Employees receiving time loss compensation or other types of disability payments are not eligible for shared leave.

-Shared leave may not be used for bereavement leave.
 An employee may not donate any type of leave that they would lose due to termination, whether by voluntary resignation, retirement, and layoff or as a result of disciplinary action, once written notice of termination is given to the college

 For those called to military duty, Green River College will require a copy of the military orders verifying the employee’s required absence.

-For those requesting shared leave due to being a victim of domestic violence, sexual assault, or stalking as defined in RCW 41.04.655, Green River College will require the appropriate documentation such as a police report, court order, documentation from an attorney or victims’ advocate, or the employee’s written statement (refer to the GRC HR-30 Domestic Violence Leave policy).
+For those requesting shared leave due to being a victim of domestic violence, sexual assault, or stalking as defined in RCW 41.04.655, Green River College will require the appropriate documentation such as a police report, court order, documentation from an attorney or victims’ advocate, or the employee’s written statement (refer to the GRC HR-37 Domestic Violence Leave policy).